QuaackQuaack/Authentication-with-django/README.md

 {% endif %}
 {% endblock content %}
 ```
 Here, we encounter different new words.
-First of all, at the top of line **extends** help us to extend wrapper of **base.html** to other templates.
+First of all, at the top of line **extends** help us to extend wrapper of **base.html** to other templates
-and we used **if** , to distinguish whether the user is authenticated or not, with this we will provide user login, logout features.
+and we used **if** to distinguish whether the user is authenticated or not, with this we will provide user login, logout features.
 Now, moving towards next templates, we will write out code for signup, login and logout.

 make one directory with name **registration**
 ` mkdir templates/registration `